Managing your Leads¶

 Employees in the marketing or presales department will usually work on leads.
 Once these leads will be converted into customers and/or sales opportunities, the sales department pays individual attention to each opportunity.
 Of course, before converting a lead into an opportunity, some qualification work has to be done.

 OpenERP allows you to easily configure the way your company qualifies leads.
 You can create your own stages through Sales ‣ Configuration ‣ Leads & Opportunities ‣ Stages.
 Use the sequence number to determine the order of the stages, i.e. 10 for First Call, 20 for Renewing Contact and so on.
 Of course, you can also drag & drop a stage to another place to automatically change the order of all the stages.
-A salesperson can change the status of the lead according to the response from the prospect and enter the result of this contact in the lead form (e.g. in the Notes field).
+A salesman can change the status of the lead according to the response from the prospect and enter the result of this contact in the lead form (e.g. in the Notes field).

 Leads can be assigned to a Sales Team for easy follow-up (see Adapting OpenERP to your Sales Organization).
 Each user can be added to a default sales team which can be specified in the User Preferences.
 When you define a tree structure for your sales teams, you can also escalate a lead to another sales team for further actions.